A Lovecraftian tale about a chance encounter on a beach in Maine.

 “Hey,” he said, as he got close enough to peer into her cart.
 It was filled with seashells.

 She gazed at him, the magnification of her spectacles giving her a goggle-eyed look.
-“Yeah?” she said, in a voice thick with suspicion.
+“Yeah?”
+Her voice was thick with suspicion.

 “I was told you sell shells to collectors.”